About the Diary

 The first thing you see on a visit to my website is a lengthy and recent piece of writing.
 I’m sometimes told that this approach is horribly, horribly wrong and that I should open instead with pithy quotes or, better yet, INTERACTIVE VISUALS.
 To this I say: pfft!
 Read it and weep.

 The piece of writing we’re talking about here is my blog.
-In fact, it’s a feuilleton, and supposed to feel a bit like a humorous newspaper column.
-This is one of my favourite forms of literature (complete with its own grammar and potential for obstructions yet with the happy aim of mass appeal) and to my mind best exemplified by Ireland’s Myles na gCopaleen and Canada’s Eric Nicol.
+In fact, it’s a feuilleton and is supposed to feel a bit like a humorous newspaper column.
+This is one of my favourite forms of literature (complete with its own grammar and potential for obstructions yet with the happy aim of mass appeal) and to my mind best exemplified by Ireland’s Myles na gCopaleen, America’s S. J. Perelman, and Canada’s Eric Nicol.

 The correct title of this blog, though I usually just call it “the diary,” is The Occasional Papers.
 It refers to the tradition of “occasional writing” — short, editorial bits and bobs — and also to the fact that I generally post only when I feel like it.